 Controls: Read and click!
 (You can do it!)

 Genre: Experimental, Gamebook

 Nancy Newren: Original Concept, Sole developer, game design, narrative, cover image, more

 Tools used: Unity (created the game cover image),

-I hope you manipulate your way to a happy ending…
+I hope you make your way to the happiest of endings…

 I was tasked with making a game featuring a keyboard.
 After several failed experiments I realized the game I wanted to make wasn’t so much about showing a keyboard in the game, but having the avatar use a keyboard in the game.
 A game book was the perfect solution!

 A few weeks back my boss suggested I make a game about trying to exit from Vim properly.
 The idea intrigued me so I filed it away.
 When I was tasked to make a game featuring a keyboard this idea came back to me.